rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 3. Run the game
 4. Turn off the game's own FXAA, sharpen, depth of field & AO/SSAO/HBAO options (if it has them).
 5. Call up ReShade's interface in game and enable Fast_FXAA_sharpen_DOF_and_AO
 6. Check if depth buffer is working and set up correctly.
-If not, then set depth of field and AO strength to 0.
+If not, disable the Depth of field and Ambient Occlusion effects for a small performance improvement.
 	- Check ReShade's supported games list to see any notes about depth buffer first.
 	- Check in-game (playing, not in a menu or video cutscene):
 	- Use the built-in "Debug: show depth buffer" to check it's there and "Debug: show depth and FXAA edges" to check it's aligned.
 	- Close objects should be black and distant ones white.
 It should align with shapes in the image.
 		* If it looks different it may need configuration - Use ReShade's DisplayDepth shader to help find and set the right "global preprocessor definitions" to fix the depth buffer.
 			- If you get no depth image, set Depth of field and Ambient Occlusion to off, as they won't work.
+	- If depth is always available during gameplay then enabling Detect menus and videos is recommended.
 7. (Options) Adjust based on personal preference and what works best & looks good in the game.
 	- Note: turn off "performance mode" in Reshade (bottom of panel) to configure, Turn it on when you're happy with the configuration.